32nd Intelligence Squadron: Overview

 The 32d Intelligence Squadron is a specialized organization that consists of teams of intelligence professionals who support global power and secure and maintain information superiority by conducting operations that support Air Force, joint, combined, and special operations in peacetime and in war.

 It provides effective organization, control, technical guidance, training, support, products, and tasking for ongoing intelligence analysis and dissemination activities.
 Serves the Department of Defense and other customers as directed, providing the core capability assisting the National Security Agency mission, through around-the-clock operations in support of national and tactical objectives.
 Performs information operations through multiple sources for national, theater, and tactical customers.

 History

 World War II

 The squadron was established in mid-1943 as a tactical reconnaissance and photographic mapping squadron.
 Initial squadron training was under the Third Air Force, before it was deployed to the Mediterranean Theater of Operations and became part of Fifteenth Air Force in southern Italy in August 1945.

+The squadron's deployment was delayed by the sinking of the SS Paul Hamilton by German aircraft on 20 April 1944, in which 317 members of the unit were killed in a catastrophic explosion.

 Equipped primarily with unarmed Lockheed F-5 Lightnings, the squadron flew hazardous long-range intelligence and photo-mapping missions over enemy-held Italy and Occupied Europe, to get pictures required for the aerial war against the Axis powers.
 Initially it flew most missions over enemy-occupied Italy, Corsica and Sardinia, later flying missions over the Balkans.
 After the German surrender in May 1945, the squadron's personnel were demobilized in Italy during the summer of 1945, and the squadron was inactivated as a paper unit in the United States during October.